 UGA Institutional Recruitment Partners

 The Graduate School seeks to create a more diverse graduate student body at the University of Georgia (UGA) by promoting opportunities in graduate education to all populations.
-Since 2008, UGA has fostered partnerships with minority-serving institutions to enhance the recruitment and transition for undergraduate students as they learn about applying to graduate school and as they enroll a graduate student at UGA.
+Since 2008, UGA has fostered partnerships with minority-serving institutions to enhance the recruitment and transition for undergraduate students as they learn about applying to graduate school and enroll as a graduate student.

 - Albany State University

 Primary Contact: Dr. Julie Francis-Pettway, PhD, Director, Office of Career Services